mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   Create Enter Event page (Started, need to get it running with validation)
 -   Think more about what you need a new Event to have as a required field.
 Type, DueDate, message, messageTitle, lead (once you figure that out)
 -   Need to figure out dates to finish Today list in GraphQL
--   Edit a Lead Functionality (Page is done, need to finish video 19 starting at 16:00)
+-   Edit an Event Functionality (Started but need to finish Create Event Page)
--   Edit an Event Functionality